renukap42/Terraformrepo/README.md

 4.terraform apply

-Create s3 bucket and upload file by using terraform refer s3bucketfile and add your credentials. after that excute below commnads:
+Create s3 bucket and upload file by using terraform refer provider.tf and add your credentials. after that execute below commnads:
+1.terraform init
+2.terraform validate
+3.terraform plan
+4.terraform apply

+Create vpc by using terraform
+refer vpcfile.tf and vpcfile2.tf
+vpcfile.tf : in this file
+after that execute below commnads:
 1.terraform init
 2.terraform validate
 3.terraform plan
 4.terraform apply